#E75 Frosh/Soph Flashback to ‘09

 Another highly talented freshman in attendance that day was Wayne Selden.
 At the time, Selden was a six-foot-one forward who had already played two years at the high school level at O’Bryant.
 Already carrying a powerful build, Selden would bully his peers to attack the basket.
 Despite his dominance, few could have predicted that he would grow another four inches and expand his offensive arsenal to become one of the most dangerous scorers in the entire country.

-Other future stars to stand out during the freshman session included: current Cincinnati guard Cane Broome; current Oklahoma guard Aaron Calixte; current Creighton guard Kaleb Joseph; former USC and Niagara guard Kahlil Dukes; and numerous others.
+Other future stars to stand out during the freshman session included: future Cincinnati guard Cane Broome; Oklahoma guard Aaron Calixte; Creighton guard Kaleb Joseph; USC and Niagara guard Kahlil Dukes; and numerous others.

 One of the standout guards in the sophomore session that day was New London High School's Kris Dunn.
 While expectatoins were already high for Dunn coming off an all-state freshman season, the reality is that few could have predicted he would ultimately develop into one of the top lead guards in the country, a McDonald's All-American, one of the best college basketball players in the country at Providence, and an NBA lottery pick.